Kelepi Tanginoa: 2018

 Tanginoa made 12 appearances for Manly in 2018 as the club avoided the wooden spoon by just 2 competition points.

 2019

 Tanginoa joined Super League side Wakefield Trinity for the Super League XXIV season.
 He played 14 games for the club as they finished 9th on the table.

 2020

 Tanginoa at the end of the 2020 season, signed a new contract that would keep him at Wakefield Trinity until the end of the 2024 season.

 2021

-On 25 June 2021 he played for the Combined Nations All Stars in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.
+On 25 June 2021 he played for the Combined Nations All Stars in their 26–24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England's 2021 Rugby League World Cup preparation.

+2022 & 2023

+Tanginoa played 22 games for Wakefield Trinity in the 2022 Super League season which saw the side finish 10th.
+He was limited to only seven matches with Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.
+After leaving Wakefield Trinity, he moved across the M62 to the city of Hull to join up with former team mates Corey Hall, James Batchelor, Yusuf Aydin, Jai Whitbread and George King ahead of the 2024 Super League season.

+2024

+Tanginoa made his club debut for Hull Kingston Rovers against arch-rivals Hull F.C. in round 1 of the 2024 Super League season.
+Tanginoa scored a try on debut as Hull Kingston Rovers won the derby 22-0.

+On 12 October 2024, Tanginoa played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

+2025

+On 7 June, he played in Hull Kingston Rovers 8-6 Challenge Cup final victory over Warrington.
+It was the clubs first major trophy in 40 years.